ryannix123/single-node-openshift/SNOing.md

 # Shuting down your instance of SNO cleanly

-From the command line on either you local system, run the follow command as Kubeadmin:
+From the command line on either your local system or your RHEL system, run the follow command as Kubeadmin:

 ```shell
 for node in $(oc get nodes -o jsonpath='{.items[*].metadata.name}'); do oc debug node/${node} -- chroot /host shutdown -h 1; done